hyuqing11/LAMMPS_POTENTIAL/README.md

   - The first two asterisks (*) indicate that these coefficients apply to all pairs of atoms in the system.
   - The first two numbers (1.0 1.0) represent the energy and length scale parameters, $\epsilon$ and $\sigma$, respectively.
   - The third number (-1.0) modifies the potential to eliminate discontinuities in both $u(r)$ and $-u'(r)$.
   - The fourth and fifth numbers (0.0 1.0) control whether to open or close the second and third terms in the LJ potential equation, respectively.
-In this case, they are set to 0.0 and 1.0, indicating that both terms are included.
+In this case, In this case, the second term is excluded (0.0) and the third term is included (1.0).